ablazleon/aws-cloudformation-deploy/README.md

     2. Install aws cli, and run in powershell in this folder "aws --version"
     3. aws configure, with secret key of the user created
     4. aws s3 ls, to check setup
+2. Write an .sh that run the yml.
+I inspired from [this](!https://gist.github.com/mdjnewman/b9d722188f4f9c6bb277a37619665e77)
-2. Try running an easy cloud formation stack
+3. Try running an easy cloud formation stack
-3. Write an .sh that run the yml
+    Just an ec2 and run the code
 4. Do teh server specs
 5. Do teh security groups and roles
 6. Do the other considerations